CBD for IVDD in Dogs

 • Head held low

-Older couple with their senior dog.
+Older couple with their senior dog

 Conventional Treatments for IVDD in Dogs

 IVDD in dogs requires prompt and appropriate treatment to manage pain, prevent further damage, and restore function while IVDD is still in its early stages.
-The approach to treatment depends on the severity of the condition.

 Conservative Treatment